HiPhish/awk-ward.nvim/README.rst

 Status of the project
 #####################

-Awk-ward is ready for use.
+Awk-ward is feature-complete and ready for use.
 Keep an eye on the TODO_ file for new ideas.

 .. _TODO: TODO.rst